best-testing-monkey/android-testers-assessment-abn/README.md

+# ABN test testers assignment

+Please have a look at [SETUP_INSTRUCTIONS_AND_PROGRESS.md](SETUP_INSTRUCTIONS_AND_PROGRESS.md) regarding the setup progress and or directly at the brief [test_plan.md](test_plan.md)

+I'm eager for any feedback on how to improve my response to this kind of assessment.

 # Test assignment

 We are looking for Automation Engineers that have the mindset "only the sky is the limit" and "automation doesn't stop at testing, it's just a beginning!" ;)